 McLean Systems Integration is an IT engineering and management consulting firm providing services to government and commercial clients.

-MSI staff has extensive expertise in two areas:
+MSI staff has extensive expertise in two areas, Implementation Services, and Business Analysis bundled with Business Consulting.

-- Technical expertise in cloud environments; DoD / Intelligence community implementations; and technology research.
+- Technical expertise in cloud environments; DoD / Intelligence community implementations; and design of business intelligence tools; and extraction, integration, and engineering data from multiple sources.

-- Communications expertise in writing and managing government contract proposals for Fortune 500 companies and small businesses.
+- Specialized insights services; independent decision support; technology research and selection analysis; and writing and managing government contract proposals for Fortune 500 companies and small businesses.

 Get in touch to learn more.